-See exactly how under or overloaded each resource is.
+With resource management, you can see exactly how under or overloaded each resource is.

 On the other hand, it has been found that over utilizing a resource and the stress that accompanies extreme workload can lead to burnout.
 And when managers carry out management practices that promote job control (i.e. resource management) it reduces the burnout risk.

-Plus, you can spot potential disasters before they start.
+By monitoring resource utilization in project management, you can spot potential disasters before they start.

 Overbooking a resource will cause a delay.
 Each project and booking is dependent on another.
 Even if there are no dependencies per se.
 If a resource isn’t able to complete a task since it was busy with another task, there will be a delay.
 And here planning resource usage is something that can prevent the problem.

 But, there is a “BUT.”
-When the sales team, for example, is forecasting resource availability to see if a new project can be taken on, they aren’t looking a week or two ahead.
+When the sales team, for example, is forecasting resource availability for a new project, they aren’t looking a week or two ahead.
 And resource availability and utilization in this case, are close-knit.

 When a resource is already booked with a project for the next two months but the utilization isn’t specified, it can mean to leave room for another project’s assignments.
 Or it can mean that the resource is booked all the way, when in reality the task only takes about 20% utilization of the work time to complete.
 Leaving plenty of room to deal with other projects.

-Better for communication
+Better for Communication

-For example, maybe you know a task should be completed in two weeks.
+For example, maybe you know a task can be completed in two weeks.
 But, there will be enough time for the resource to deal with other tasks during the time.

-In this instance, you can let other managers know that, by simply setting the task utilization to a lower percentage than a hundred.
+In this instance, you can let other managers know that.
+Simply by setting the task utilization to a lower percentage than a hundred.
 No need to deal with meetings or back-and-forths on email.
 Let the resource utilization do the talking!

 Similarly the group utilization is calculated taking into account the tasks within a certain time period.

-More Consistent For All Resources
+Consistent For All Resources

-When the project portfolio manager is spending a lot of time making sure the resource usage is consistent across the resource pool, it might not be a problem.
-However, if we are talking about hundreds of resources in different departments and locations, managing the utilization without grouping the resources first.
+A project portfolio manager spends lot of time making sure the resource usage is consistent across the resource pool.
+However, if we are talking about hundreds of resources in different departments and locations, it’s a different story!
+It’d be a mistake to measure the utilization without grouping the resources first.

 The graphs will appear when the resources are grouped by projects.
 When the timeline is collapsed, you’ll see a heat map of when your resources are the busiest in the context of each project and the portfolio.
 The formula that is used to create project capacity graphs is the same as the formula to calculate group utilization.

-Resource utilization charts concentrate on the information you feed them.
-They can take large amounts of data and make it into something that is easy to read.
+They can help with big data project management.
+Effortlessly taking large amounts of data and turning it into something easy to read.
 Not only are charts something you can use to understand the big picture, but they are something you can use during presentations to illustrate the big picture to stakeholders.